 To Terminal C/D's credit, it was only ever meant to be temporary.
 Good intentions, of course, pave the road to hell, and the "temporary" designation of these terminals occurred in 1985, the year the author of this piece came into this world.

-For Dulles' part, airport authorities further rehabbed this temporary facility in 2006, but the planned expiration date of those updates is between 2014 and 2016 (i.e. next year!) and while a "permanent" C/D terminal at Dulles is in the airport's master plan, lack of progress on one raises questions.
+For Dulles' part, airport authorities further rehabbed this temporary facility in 2006, but the planned expiration date of those updates is between 2014 and 2016 (i.e. next year!) and while a "permanent" United Dulles terminal is in the airport's master plan, lack of progress on one raises questions.
 Namely whether United, who acquired a larger hub up the East Coast at Newark Airport thanks to its 2010 merger with Continental, has any long-term interest in maintaining a hub at Dulles.

 Oh well!
-Only time will tell, I suppose.
+Only time will tell.
 Time—and the phases of the moon.